-Adopted by the Fifteenth National Convention, Held at Chateau Hall, 86th Street, New York City, May 5-10, 1920
+Adopted by the Sixteenth National Convention, Broadway Central Hotel, 667 Broadway, New York City, May 10-13, 1924

 The world stands upon the threshold of a new social order.
 The capitalist system of production and distribution is doomed; capitalist appropriation of labor's product forces the bulk of mankind into wage slavery, throws society into the convulsions of the class struggle, and momentarily threatens to engulf humanity in chaos and disaster.
-At this crucial period in history the Socialist Labor Party of America, in 15th National Convention assembled, reaffirming its former platform declarations, calls upon the workers to rally around the banner of the Socialist Labor Party, the only party in this country that blazes the trail to the Workers' Industrial Republic.
+At this crucial period in history the Socialist Labor Party of America, in 16th National Convention assembled, reaffirming its former platform declarations, calls upon the workers to rally around the banner of the Socialist Labor Party, the only party in this country that blazes the trail to the Workers' Industrial Republic.